getbraincloud/braincloud-roomserver-unreal/readme.md

 2. You can now build the linux dedicated server by selecting Platforms->Linux->Cook Content and then Package Project and make sure to select DedicatedDemoServer as your Target

+3. In the DockerFiles folder, there are 2 files to help with creating a docker image of the built server and deploying it to your DockerHub repository.
+Copy these files into the folder where you have built your Linux server, and then modify the buildAndDeployDocker.bat file to input your DockerHub repository in the appropriate place.
+Then you can just run the buildAndDeployDocker.bat to build and deploy your server.

-3. Once these steps are complete, you should see the linux server files in the folder you packaged it into, you can then use Docker to create a container for this server and run it or upload it to your DockerHub repo, the one you used to create the Server setting on the portal.
+4. Once these steps are complete, you should be able to run the game and start a new server instance which will have your latest changes on the server side.